Approving clinical research

 This ensures that the research has received all of the other approvals and that the trial is appropriate for patients at NUH.

-Even if you haven't needed help from Research & Innovation before you reach this stage, approval must be completed before the study commences.
+Even if you haven't needed help from Research & Innovation before you reach this stage, approval must be completed before you begin.

 NUH research documents